My Chemical Romance's Gerard Way reveals favourite 'Black Parade' track

 “Because it ended up becoming deconstructed and kind of broken and in order to rebuild it into something better.”

-My Chemical Romance are set to tour the UK in May 2022, after postponing their dates earlier this year due to the coronavirus pandemic.
+My Chemical Romance are set to tour the UK in May 2022, after postponing the dates earlier this year due to the coronavirus pandemic.